Owner / Director

 TAP & JAZZ, VOICE

 Committed to Kids and Dance is what Phyllis Balagna is all about!
 From Lee’s Summit, Missouri, Phyllis has an extensive background that includes formal training and experience in ballet, jazz, tap, acro, musical theatre, and voice.
 She has developed a performing arts business that is respected throughout the entire country, and has served as a judge for over 28 years for the country’s top competitions.
 Phyllis has a BS in Education, and previously taught high school theatre.
 She has students working professionally on Broadway stages, touring companies, TV and Film, cruise ships, and on NFL Dance Teams.
 She recently had a dancer on tour with Justin Bieber, and a former student is in her third season as Clary on Free Form’s Shadowhunters.
-Dance For Fun, Dance for Life is her motto, and sharing her love of dance and the performing arts to children of all ages is her passion.
 She has directed and choreographed such musicals as A Chorus Line, Thoroughly Modern Millie, Singin’ In The Rain, Annie, Wonderful Town, Steel Pier, Titanic, and The Wiz.
 Phyllis appeared in the National Tour of The Music Man, and has recorded many television and radio commercials, including the famous “Two All Beef Patties” jingle for McDonalds.
 She has appeared in a national commercial for Carnival Cruise Lines with Kathy Lee Gifford.
 Two career defining moments: 1) Good Morning America did a live broadcast from her studio featuring over 50 dads and daughters performed during a segment focused on the benefits of positive involvement of dads in dance.
 2) Her dancers performed the closing act at The Adele and Fred Astaire Awards.
 Broadway star Kyle Dean Massey was part of the performance.
 After 28 years, Phyllis retired and passed the studio on to her daughter, Jennifer.
 Phyllis is currently in her eighth year serving as an Ambassador at The Dance Teacher Summit, held in NYC and in San Diego.
 She also judges for major talent competitions, and serves as a consultant to studio owners throughout the country.
 She continues to share her love of musical theatre with her voice students, and enjoys teaching one night a week for The Kansas City Dance Company.